 The Static Dive is a music blog featuring independent artists of all genres from around the globe.
 It is also the professional name of recording artist, producer and writer, Bob Smith.
-Looking to submit your music to the blog?
+Interested in featuring your music on the blog?
 Click here.

-As a musician, throughout the 90s Bob Smith toured the US college circuit with his influential experimental ska/jam/funk band Shu.
-He has written and recorded hundreds of songs as a solo artist and with other projects.
-Now the multi-instrumentalist works as one half of the House of Static production team, as a solo artist (The Static Dive) and as a collaborator with a number of other musicians and producers.
+Over the years, Bob has written and recorded hundreds of songs as a solo artist and with other projects.
+Now the multi-instrumentalist works as one half of the House of Static production team, as a solo artist (The Static Dive), and as a collaborator with a number of other musicians and producers.

 Where are you from?